Nancy Klann-Moren

 The inspiration for her teaching

 “I remember the first day in my first creative writing class, at UCI.
 There were a lot of smarty-pants who somehow knew what the teacher was talking about.
-They threw out words like “omniscient,” and “POV,” etc. I didn't feel I could ask, so I wrote the terms down and looked them up at home.
-I create a workshop environment where all these questions can be asked.”
+They threw out words like ‘omniscient,’ and ‘POV,’ etc. I didn't feel I could ask, so I wrote the terms down and looked them up at home.
+I create a workshop environment that encourages all those questions to be asked.”